Copper-Clock/Screenconnect/website/README.md

-# Screenconnect Website
+# Anthias Website

-This is the source code for [connect.tccconnect.io](https://connect.tccconnect.io).
+This is the source code for [anthias.screenly.io](https://anthias.screenly.io).

 ## Local Development